rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/hola-mundo/index.md

 featured: true
 ---

 First post on my first blog.
-Here begins an adventure that took a long time (years) to start.
+Here begins an adventure that I had been wanting to start for a long time (years).

 ## Who am I?